codio-content/guides-cheat-sheet/.guides/content/Using-Guides-c4cb.md

 ## Documentation
 Documentation can be found at https://codio.com/docs/ide/tools/guides/

-If you find any anomalies, and there will be some due to the manu changes we are currently making to Guides, then please email ijobling@codio.com with details and we will get this updated quickly.
+If you find any anomalies, and there will be some due to the many changes we are currently making to Guides, then please email ijobling@codio.com with details and we will get this updated quickly.